-ARTICLE 24 CHANGES IN REGULAR HOURLY WAGE RATES
+CHANGES IN REGULAR HOURLY WAGE RATES

-- 24.01 An employee hired or rehired on or after September 24, 2012 to perform work in a classification other than those in Appendix 'F' or 'H' (skilled trades) shall be paid a hiring-in rate of 65% of the regular base wage rate for the classification to which he/she is assigned. - (i) Upon completion of one (1) year of employment such employee shall receive an increase to 69% of the regular base wade rate. - (ii) Upon completion of two (2) years of employment such employee shall receive an increase to 73% of the regular base wage. - (iii) Upon completion of three (3) years of employment such employee shall receive an increase to 77% of the regular base wage. - (iv) Upon completion of four (4) years of employment such employee shall receive an increase to 81% of the regular base wage rate. - (v) Upon completion of five (5) years of employment such employee shall receive an increase to 85% of the regular base wage rate. - (vi) Upon completion of six (6) years of employment such employee shall receive an increase to 90% of the regular base wage rate. - (vii) Upon completion of seven (7) years of employment such employee shall receive an increase to 95% of the regular base wage rate. - (viii) Upon completion of eight (8) years of employment, such employee shall receive the regular base wage rate.
+- 24.01 An employee hired or rehired on or after September 24, 2012 to perform work in a classification other than those in Appendix 'F' or 'H' (skilled trades) shall be paid a hiring-in rate of 70% of the regular base wage rate for the classification to which they are assigned. - (i) Upon completion of one (1) year of employment such employee shall receive an increase to 78% of the regular base wage rate. - (ii) Upon completion of two (2) years of employment such employee shall receive an increase to 86% of the regular base wage. - (iii) Upon completion of three (3) years of employment such employee shall receive an increase to 94% of the regular base wage. - (iv) Upon completion of four (4) years of employment such employee shall receive the regular base wage rate.

-The foregoing provision notwithstanding, a probationary employee who was laid off due to a reduction in force and is subsequently rehired within one (1) year of his/her date of probationary layoff shall have his/her hiring-in rate determined by the hiring-in-rate provision of the Collective Agreement under which he/she was last hired or rehired prior to layoff based on the number of weeks of employment previously completed.
+The foregoing provision notwithstanding, a probationary employee who was laid off due to a reduction in force and is subsequently rehired within one (1) year of their date of probationary layoff shall have their hiring-in rate determined by the hiring-in-rate provision of the Collective Agreement under which they were last hired or rehired prior to layoff based on the number of weeks of employment previously completed.